What does the US and China outlook mean for investors?

 We now know who the next President of the United States will be.
 We also know more about the stimulus that China will provide its economy.
 Both come against the backdrop of elevated equity valuations, sticky inflation, some signs of slowing growth, and resilient investor sentiment.
 So where is the risk for investors?
 Should investors be worried?
 And how can investors manage portfolios through the medium-term?

-Despite high expectations, China’s policymakers failed to deliver as large a fiscal stimulus package as investors had hoped for.
+Despite high expectations, China’s policymakers failed to deliver as large a fiscal stimulus package as investors hoped.
 The measures announced at the National Congress in November and by the National Development and Reform Commission in October added to the considerable cumulative policy support provided over the past 18 months.
 But it was not significant enough to shock and awe markets.
-Instead, the policies could be characterized as a cautious but proactive approach to support key sectors and stimulating economic growth.
+Instead, the policies could be characterised as a cautious but proactive approach to supporting key sectors and stimulating economic growth.

 These events occurred against a challenging economic backdrop.
 Central banks have (mostly) started cutting rates (Chart 1), but the pace and magnitude of cuts could be constrained by sticky inflation (Chart 2).
 Unemployment has ticked higher in the US and Australia.
 But there are signs of resilience in the labour market.
 And that is preventing a meaningful slowdown in consumer spending.